avdpunks/avdpunks.github.io/_posts/2023-02-05-AVDxDeallocateSessionHosts.markdown

 In the cloud, we want to "Do More, With Less" and maximize the efficiency, ROI and costs of our cloud environment.
 For AVD this means; the less users are connected to their personal session hosts, the less compute resources should be allocated.

-In this article, we'll explain how to automatically deallocate unused **personal** VMs to maximize your cost optimization.
+In this article, we'll explain how to automatically deallocate unused **personal** VMs to increase your cost optimization score.

 If you are optimizing pooled or multi session deployments, please take a closer look at the AVD [Scaling Plan](https://learn.microsoft.com/en-us/azure/virtual-desktop/autoscale-scenarios) feature.